Memphis vs. SMU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 7

 Memphis Performance Insights

-- The Tigers average 79.2 points per game (80th in college basketball) while allowing 72.7 per outing (225th in college basketball).
-They have a +91 scoring differential overall and outscore opponents by 6.5 points per game.
+- The Tigers outscore opponents by 6.5 points per game (scoring 79.2 points per game to rank 80th in college basketball while giving up 72.7 per outing to rank 225th in college basketball) and have a +91 scoring differential overall.

-- The 37.3 rebounds per game Memphis averages rank 148th in college basketball.
-Its opponents pull down 37.4 per outing.

-- Memphis hits 1.1 fewer threes per contest than the opposition, 7.6 (171st in college basketball) compared to its opponents' 8.7.
+- Memphis connects on 1.1 fewer threes per contest than the opposition, 7.6 (171st in college basketball) compared to its opponents' 8.7.

 - The Tigers score 95.5 points per 100 possessions (175th in college basketball), while allowing 87.7 points per 100 possessions (121st in college basketball).